 Before you begin writing a cover letter, carefully research the organization looking for aspects that make them stand out – mission statement, projects, outcomes, set-up, etc. What interests you about this organization?
 In addition, look carefully at the job announcement for specific words that you can highlight in your materials – skills, experiences, certification, etc.

 In general, cover letters inform the employer why you are suited for a position.
 Cover letters do not explain everything from your résumé.
 Instead, they highlight related information you want potential employers to notice.
 Select a sample of experiences and demonstrate how they helped you develop skills and readiness.
 Connect the dots for your readers so it is easy to understand how your experiences are related to the open position.
 In addition, mention something specific about the organization to make a personal connection with reader, showing you have fully researched the job.

 Keep your cover letter brief and to the point – 1 to 1.5 pages in length – with 4-5 short paragraphs.
 Make sure the cover letter has your own personalized header at the top (use the same one on your resume) and address the letter to a specific recipient including their name, position, and address, as shown in the example to the left.

 Prose and tone

-Your audience will likely include a chair of the department and/or senior faculty members, so keep your prose professional.
+Keep your prose professional and engaging.
 The cover letter should compel the reader to take a closer look at your résumé or CV by highlighting your best and most relevant experiences or accomplishments.
-Don’t be afraid to make positive statements about yourself.
-It may feel strange to “brag” about your abilities, but this positive detailing is permissible in cover letters and interviews.
-The first two paragraphs are especially important for making your sales pitch as to why the organization should hire you.
+Don’t be afraid to make positive statements about yourself, but do so in an appropriate, relatable manner.

-- Send your cover letter and résumé as a PDF so that no formatting will be lost.
+✓ Send your materials as PDFs so that no formatting will be lost

-For more examples, see the Cover Letter Handbook.
+For examples, see the Musician’s Cover Letter Handbook